Inflammatory Breast Cancer

 We Are an NCI-Designated Comprehensive Cancer Center

 At National Cancer Institute-Designated Comprehensive Cancer Centers like Duke Health, you’ll work with breast cancer specialists whose level of expertise can only be found at a few cancer centers across the country.
-Our breast cancer specialists have years of experience treating inflammatory breast cancer.
+Our breast cancer specialists have many years of experience treating inflammatory breast cancer.

 Our Team Approach to Your Cancer Care

-Your team includes medical, surgical, and radiation oncologists with specific expertise in inflammatory breast cancer. as well as physician assistants and nurse practitioners, specially trained oncology nurses, social workers, pharmacists, genetic counselors, nutritionists, and others.
+Your team includes medical, surgical, and radiation oncologists with specific expertise in inflammatory breast cancer, as well as physician assistants and nurse practitioners, specially trained oncology nurses, social workers, pharmacists, genetic counselors, nutritionists, and others.
 They help you every step of the way.

 Metastatic and Molecular Tumor Boards Review Patients' Care